top of page

 Eric Z. Rubinstein is a singer, conductor, and performing arts educator hailing from New York.
 His work includes vocal and choral music, music education, and integrated arts for performers of all ages.

-Dr. Eric Rubinstein is Associate Director of the School of Music and Director of Choral Activities at Nazareth University, where he is the recipient of a 2024 Distinction in Teaching Award.
-His responsibilities include directing the Chamber Singers, teaching coursework in conducting and music education, and overseeing the Choral Area.
+Dr. Eric Rubinstein is Associate Director of the School of Music and Director of Choral Activities at Nazareth University, where he directs the Chamber Singers, teaches coursework in conducting and music education, and oversees the Choral Area.
+Additionally, he serves as the Artistic Director and conductor of Concentus Women’s Chorus, an auditioned community-arts treble choir based in Western New York.
 Prior to his appointment at Nazareth, Dr. Rubinstein served as Assistant Professor of Choral Music Education at the Aaron Copland School of Music, Queens College (CUNY).

 Additionally, Dr. Rubinstein enjoys a career as a professional solo and ensemble tenor.
 Favorite roles include Man 1 in Songs for a New World, Henrik Eggerman in A Little Night Music, and the title “role” in Craig Hella Johnsons’s passion-oratorio, Considering Matthew Shepard.
 He has also appeared with Red Shift Choir, the Baton Rouge Symphony Orchestra, eVoco Voice Collective, and The New Musicals Project, and has worked with such notable artists as Craig Hella Johnson, Victoria Clark, and Kristin Chenoweth.